Nerocraft4/kaggle-suicide-rate-study/README.md

 This allowed us to visualize a correlation matrix and decide what features to focus on.

 ## Feature selection
-We first use the pearson correlation matrix alongside a statistic test (t-test) to check if our values are meaningful enough and which ones are the most meaningful to the target.
+We first use the Pearson correlation matrix alongside a statistic test (t-test) to check if our values are meaningful enough and which ones are the most meaningful to the target.
 We then use a Lasso feature selection, with a range of parameters, to have another approach at our feature importance.
 After that we try to discard features which might have low variance, with a Scikit Learn method.
 Finally we try yet another approach with the RFE feature selection model (from Scikit Learn too).